 Buncee also provides students with access to a wide array of history and geography graphics.
 Their media library can help teachers and students create dynamic presentations and visual representations of a concept.
 Then as students select graphics for their visuals, they’ll have to use what they’ve learned about a topic and apply this knowledge during the creation process.
 Here is an example of a student explaining the events leading up to the Civil War.

 Poetry Memorization & Understanding

-Whether you want your students to memorize a poem for a performance, or explain their understanding of a selection of poetry, students can create a visual representation of the poem with Buncee.
-Depending on the learning goals identified for a group of students, you might ask them to annotate a poem with text or graphic assets from the Buncee media library.
+Students can create a visual representation of the poem with Buncee.
+Students can also memorize a poem for a performance or explain their understanding of a selection of poetry.
+Alternatively, you might ask them to annotate a poem with text or graphic assets from the Buncee media library.
 Here is an example below of a Buncee representation of the poem Mother Doesn’t Want A Dog by Judith Viorst.
 Click here to open up the example.